 Moreover, Nepalis often cook food to present their Prime Minister’s best food on special occasions, having ritualized presentations.
 Some of the Nepali cultural food consist of items like dal (lentil soup), bhat (boiled rice), and tarkari (curried vegetables).

 Nepali is the official national language and the lingua franca among Nepalese ethnolinguistic groups.
 The Indo-Aryan, Tibeto-Burman, and indigenous Nepalese are the three major language groups, part of Nepal’s linguistic heritage.

 Nepali, Maithili, Bhojpuri, and Tharu are the major language groups spoken in Nepal.
 Kusunda, Madhesiya, and Waling are some of Nepal’s extinct languages.

-So, now, download the app and master a new skill.
-As a result, with the Ling App, you can learn Nepali.
-Also, see "Common Greetings in Nepali" and "Nepali Alphabet and Phrases" for further articles about the Nepali language.
+It’s time to download the app and master a new skill!
+With the Ling App, you can learn Nepali in a fun and easy way.
+Also, check “Common Greetings in Nepali” and “Nepali Alphabet and Phrases” for further interesting information about the Nepali language.